Polozone/Polozone/README.md

 April 2024 -> Comitter on botdog.co (NextJS, Typescript, Zustand, tRPC, bullMQ, Prisma, Tanstack Query...)

-Sept 2024 to October 2024 -> Freelance for Inéo Nucléaire (Backend with Java)
+Sept 2024 to October 2024 -> In contract for Inéo Nucléaire (Backend with Java)